WismutHansen/READ2ME/README.md

    ```sh
    uvicorn main:app --host 0.0.0.0 --port 7777
    ```
-   **or, if you're connected to a server e.g. via ssh and want to keep the app running after closing your session**
+   **or, if you're connected to a Linux server e.g. via ssh and want to keep the app running after closing your session**

    ```sh
    nohup uvicorn main:app --host 0.0.0.0 --port 7777 &